rehierl/node-tree-outliner/4-extensions/3-7-3-end-marker-nodes.md

 <!-- ======================================================================= -->
 # Design - end-marker nodes

+**TODO**
+so far, only a list of notes

+The most relevant option available, with regards to end-marker nodes is case 1:
+Close sections while the enter event of an end-marker node is being entered.

 The definition of optional end marker nodes (e.g. `<close/>`) must not define these nodes to be associated with the sections they are supposed close.